okaycasual/bestiary/_creatures/greenskin-orc-elf-hunter.md

 creature.

-***Forest Hunter.*** When the elfhunter hits a creature with a weapon attack, the creature takes an extra 3 (1d6) damage.
+***Forest Hunter.*** When the elfhunter hits a creature with a weapon attack, the creature takes an extra 3 (1d6) damage (included in the weapon damage).

 ***Land Stride.*** The elfhunter can move through nonmagical difficult terrain without using extra movement and can pass through nonmagical